rust-lang/rls/architecture.md

 ## Preface
 In addition to the document below, an architecture overview can be found at @nrc's blog post [How the RLS works](https://www.ncameron.org/blog/how-the-rls-works/) (2017).
 While some bits have changed, the gist of it stays the same.

-Here, we'll try to explain in-depth about how RLS obtains the underlying data to drive its indexing features as the context for the upcoming IDE planning and discussion at the 2019 Rust All-Hands.
+Here we aim to explain in-depth how RLS obtains the underlying data to drive its indexing features as the context for the upcoming IDE planning and discussion at the 2019 Rust All-Hands.

 Also the [rust-analyzer](https://github.com/rust-analyzer/rust-analyzer/blob/e0d8c86563b72e5414cf10fe16da5e88201447e2/guide.md) guide is a great resource as it covers a lot of common ground.